 15+ minutes a day

-This course use a unique and effective question/recall/respond technique to get you on your feet in your new foreign language.
+This course use a unique and effective question/recall/respond technique to help you get started in your new language.
 With Pimsleur You'll learn a limited but functional vocabulary and have a good sense of pronunciation.

 This course is for those who are serious about speaking Spanish, not just reading or hearing it.